Practical Training in Thought

 The vehicle of man's thought life is his astral body (see Note).
 As long as the human being is engaged in speculative thinking, this astral body is the slave of the ego.
 This conscious activity, however, does not occupy the astral body exclusively because the latter is also related in a certain manner to the whole cosmos.

 Now, to the extent we abstain from arbitrary thinking and simply form mental pictures of successive events, to that extent do the inner thoughts of the world act within us and imprint themselves, without our being aware of it, on our astral body.
 To the extent we insert ourselves into the course of the world through observation of the events in the world and receive these images into our thoughts with the greatest possible clarity, allowing them to work within us, to that extent do those members of our organism that are withdrawn from our consciousness become ever more intelligent.
 If, in the case of inwardly connected events, we have once acquired the faculty of letting the new picture melt into the preceding one in the same way that the transition occurred in nature, it shall be found after a time that our thinking has gained considerable flexibility.

 This is the procedure to be followed in matters not yet understood.
 Things, however, that are understood - events of everyday life, for example - should be treated in a somewhat different manner.

-❖ Some renowned scientists have learnt from dreams along similar lines too.
+◎ Some renowned scientists have learnt from dreams; also major scientific discoveries.

 A different procedure for everyday ocurrences: follow a selection of them in thought by imagining and checking